opstrace/opstrace/test/test-remote/README.md

 # test-remote

 Opstrace cluster test suite.
-To be run against a remote opstrace cluster.
+To be run against a remote Opstrace cluster.

 Reference instructions for how to run the test runner against a remote cluster can be found in our [main README](https://github.com/opstrace/opstrace/blob/main/Readme.md).